gataca-io/gataca.io/content/posts/ssi-essentials-everything-you-need-to-know-about-decentralized-identity.md

 Book a demo and see what all the fuss is about (we promise it won’t let you down).
 [Get in touch!](https://gataca.io/company/contact)

 **Chat with us -** We’d love to chat with you.
-Let us know your perspective and comments on this topic, or anything Digital Identity-related.
+Let us know your perspective and comments on this topic or anything Digital Identity-related.
 Join our [Telegram ](https://t.me/digitalidentityinsights)group.

 **Stay in the loop -** Keep yourself updated on GATACA developments and how digital identities will transform our digital lives [here](https://gataca.io/insights/decentralized-finance-self-sovereign-identity-a-tale-of-decentralization-a-new-paradigm-of-trust).